theobald-software/theobald-software.github.io/content/_en/board-connector/bw-open-hub-services.md

 old_url: /BOARD-Connector-EN/default.aspx?pageid=bw-open-hub-services
 ---

-The following section describes the functions of the OHS Component of BOARD Connector. <br>
+The following section describes the functions of the OHS Component of Board Connector. <br>

 {: .box-warning}
 **Warning!** **Missing Authorization**